Oleksandr Turchynov: Political life

 On 22 February 2014, he was elected as speaker of Verkhovna Rada.
-On 23 February 2014, Turchynov was designated as acting Prime Minister of Ukraine following the impeachment of Viktor Yanukovych per the reinstated constitutional provisions of the 2004 amendments.
+On 23 February 2014, Turchynov was designated as interim President of Ukraine following the impeachment of Viktor Yanukovych per the reinstated constitutional provisions of the 2004 amendments.
 On 25 February Turchynov assumed the (Presidential power of) command of the Ukrainian Armed Forces.
 A day earlier were also scheduled early presidential elections on 25 May, for which Oleksandr Turchynov did not register.
+On 27 February, Arseniy Yatsenyuk was appointed the new prime minister under acting president Turchynov.

 In early March 2014, Vladimir Putin, President of Russia, stated he did not regard Turchynov as the legitimate Ukrainian President.
 Following attacks on law enforcement, security institutions and capture of government buildings, Turchynov offered for the unmarked militants with Russian flags to lay down arms and vacate government buildings for negotiations.
 Upon refusal, he finally sanctioned a big scale anti-terrorist operation headed by the Security Service of Ukraine.
 Earlier on 8 April 2014 another short-term anti-terrorist operation led by the Ministry of Internal Affairs of Ukraine freed up government buildings in Kharkiv.

 On 13 April 2014, Russia confirmed that it began a large scale military exercise in the Rostov, Belgorod and Kursk Oblasts, on the border with Ukraine, involving more than 8,000 troops and which would continue until the end of March.
 In April 2014, Russia announced another military exercise in the same region (Southern Russia).

-On 14 April 2014, while talking on the phone with Secretary-General Ban Ki Moon, Turchynov asked for the United Nations's support regarding the crisis in eastern Ukraine, to which the Secretary-General replied that peacekeepers may be sent in should Russia withhold its veto.
+On 14 April 2014, while talking on the phone with Secretary-General Ban Ki-moon, Turchynov asked for the United Nations's support regarding the crisis in eastern Ukraine, to which the Secretary-General replied that peacekeepers may be sent in should Russia withhold its veto.
 Meanwhile, Turchynov issued a deadline to the pro-Russian insurgents to disarm and dismantle their barricades, but the deadline passed without incident.
 Before he issued a deadline, which was scheduled for 9 am, he tried to negotiate with insurgents and even proposed to hold referendum on the same day as elections which will be on 25 May.
 His proposition was questioned by journalists who feared that the referendum might be sabotaged by pro-Russia insurgents.
 Petro Poroshenko was elected President of Ukraine on 25 May 2014.
 Poroshenko was sworn in as Ukrainian President on 7 June 2014, this ended the presidential powers of Turchynov.